yesilOguz/weatherApp/README.md

-# cookBook
+# weatherApp

-cookBook is an Android application aimed at sharing and viewing recipes.
+weatherApp is an Android application that aims to show the weather.

 ## Images from app (pyhsical device)